-We were appointed Statutory Auditors of GENSIGHT BIOLOGICS by the bylaws of April 17, 2012 for DELOITTE & ASSOCIÉS and by the Shareholders' Meeting of May 19, 2016 for BECOUZE.
+We were appointed as statutory auditors of GENSIGHT BIOLOGICS S.A. by the bylaws of April 17, 2012 for Deloitte & Associés and by the Shareholders' Meeting of May 19, 2016 for Becouze.

-As of December 31, 2018, DELOITTE & ASSOCIÉS and BECOUZE were respectively in the 6th year and 3rd year of total uninterrupted engagement, including three years of joint work since securities of the Company were admitted to trading on a regulated market.
+As at December 31, 2019, Deloitte & Associés was in the 7^{th} year of total uninterrupted engagement and Becouze was in the 4^{th} year of total uninterrupted engagement, including four years of joint work since securities of the Company were admitted to trading on a regulated market.